The UK's Cabinet Office (CO) supports the Prime Minister and Deputy Prime Minister, and ensures the effective running of government.

 Reforming the civil service to make sure it is capable of meeting any challenge.

-Government ICT strategy
+UK Government ICT strategy

 The Civil Service Reform Plan set out the need to move to a “digital civil service” - Digital by Default in skills, style and how citizens use services to interact with government.
 Following on from that, the Government ICT Strategy was published in November 2012.
 It set out a clear vision for digital services so straightforward and convenient that all those who can use them prefer to do so.
 These services would be more efficient and cost-effective, delivering on the government’s Efficiency and Reform agenda.